-At Victor Head, near Stark, in the area of pegmatites, you can also find smoky quartz crystals.
-To find rutilated quartz crystals in New Hampshire, head to Hanover, and search the area gravels and surfaces at Moose Mountain.
+You can also find smoky quartz crystals at Victor Head, near Stark, near the area of pegmatites.
+To find rutilated quartz crystals in New Hampshire, head to Hanover and search the area of gravels and surfaces at Moose Mountain.

-Rose, white, and smoky quartz crystals can be found at Ruggles mine, near Grafton.
+Rose, white, and smoky quartz crystals can be found at Ruggles mine near Grafton.
 Clear quartz crystals are present at Redstone, in the area quarries.
-At Raymond, you can find rose quartz in the old area mining dumps and gravels.
+At Raymond, you can find rose quartz, mining dumps, and gravel in the old area.

 TIP: Have you ever tried tumbling your rocks?
-Rock tumbling is a great activity and tumbled rocks are really beautiful.
+Rock tumbling is a great activity, and tumbled rocks are stunning.
 Check out the differences between rotary and vibratory rock tumblers:

 Rotary vs Vibratory Rock Tumbler: Which One To Buy & Use

 Can You Find Fossils in New Hampshire?

 There are very few fossil findings in New Hampshire, mainly because the Granite State is covered in igneous bedrock, which doesn’t preserve fossils well.
 There are a few instances of mammoth teeth discovered, plant fossils, and other vertebrates.
 Shark teeth, on the other hand, might be present on Hampton Beach.

 If you want to find sea glass in New Hampshire, the best places are the Wallis Sands State Beach and Jenness State Beach in Rye, Great Island Common, New Castle, or North Hampton State Park, North Hampton.
 Here you might also find shark teeth if you are lucky!